-The pension costs paid to TPS in the year amounted to £552,456.
+The pension costs paid to TPS in the year amounted to £830,734 (2019 £557,456).

-10. Related party transactions
+11. Related party transactions

-No Governor has received any remuneration or waived payments form the College during the year.
+No Governor has received any remuneration or waived payments from the College during the year.

 The College has taken advantage of the exemption permitted by FRS102 Section 33 (Related Party Disclosures), available to group undertakings where 100% of the voting rights are controlled within the group and where consolidated financial statements are publicly available, not to disclose transactions with other group companies within these Financial Statements.